Best Bicycle Hubs for Your Ride: Types, Features, and Buying Guide

 Bicycle Hubs Q & A

-Q: How often should I service my bicycle hubs?
+Q: How often should I maintain my bicycle hubs?

 Q: What's the difference between cup-and-cone and cartridge bearings?

-A: Cup-and-cone are adjustable but require more maintenance; cartridge bearings are sealed units.
+A: Cup-and-cone bearings are adjustable but require more maintenance, while cartridge bearings are sealed and easier to replace.

 Q: How do I know if my hubs need replacement?

-A: Excessive play, grinding noises, or poor wheel alignment are signs.
+A: Signs include excessive play, grinding noises, or inconsistent wheel rotation.